Really Spicy Opera

-Really Spicy Opera is a non-profit performing arts organization that produces live opera and musicals in Minneapolis, Minnesota.
-RSO is a professional opera company that operated in Boston from 2006-2013; it has been based in the Twin Cities since 2014.
+Really Spicy Opera (RSO) is a non-profit performing arts organization that produces live opera and musicals in Minneapolis, Minnesota.
+RSO is a professional opera company that operated in Boston from 2006 to 2013; it has been based in the Twin Cities since 2014.
 Its programming includes a mix of new musicals and new operas, with occasional classic musicals and operas.
 It is a member of Opera America and the only opera company in Minnesota with a primary focus on new operas and musicals.

 The company celebrated its 10th anniversary in June 2016 with a performance of the three-act Italian opera, Rigoletto, composed by Giuseppe Verdi, at the Capri Theater in Minneapolis.
 RSO also toured across the United States and Canada in 2017-2019, was an ensemble in residence at The University of Tennessee at Chattanooga in 2018, and performed in France in 2020.

 About

 Really Spicy Opera has staged more than one dozen world premieres of musical works for the stage, including Aaron Krerowicz's Simple Gifts: A Copland Opera, Julia Smith's The Here and Now: Love in the 21st Century, and Leanna Kirchoff's The Clever Artifice of Harriet and Margaret.
 The Clever Artifice of Harriet and Margaret, an adaptation of Alice Gerstenberg's play Overtones, was the winner of the National Opera Association's 2012-2014 Chamber Opera Composition Competition.
 Its 2017 tour of Game of Thrones: The Musical was named one of the top highlights of the 2017 Tampa International Fringe Festival by Creative Loafing.